 To date there are no known homozygous males (and it is assumed females can only be hemizygous) so the phenotype of homozygous males is unknown, and assumed to be either the same as or more extreme than heterozygous males.
-A breeding intended to produce homozygous males is expected to take place in late 2007.
+A breeding intended to produce homozygous males is planned for 2008.